krizzdewizz/hyperml/README.md

 ## Usage

-Build XML/HTML in either document mode (preferred), or in ad-hoc/fluent mode.
+Build XML/HTML in either document or ad-hoc/fluent mode.

-A document is created once and can be build many times.

-Create a subclass of `Xml` or `Html` and override the `create()` method:
+The recommended way is to create a document by subclassing `Xml` or `Html` and overriding the `create()` method:

 ```java
 Xml xml = new Xml() {